se-edu/addressbook-level3/docs/SettingUp.md

 ### Updating documentation to match your fork

-After forking the repo, the documentation will still have the SE-EDU branding and refer to the `se-edu/addressbook-level3` repo.
+After forking the repo, the documentation will still refer to the `se-edu/addressbook-level3` repo.

 If you plan to develop this fork as a separate product (i.e. instead of contributing to `se-edu/addressbook-level3`), you should configure the site-wide documentation to suit your own project.

 The configuration file can be found at `docs/_config.yml`.
-Set `is-se-edu` to `false` and change the `title` to your project's title.
+Change the `title` to your project's title.

 ### Setting up CI